marc-caramello/Itron/Project4_RaspberryPiSetup.md

 ### The result of my project
 •Every time someone needs to set up a RaspberryPi, all they have to do is follow the steps written in my modified guide.\
-•I successfully reduced the installation time by over 1 hour because I modified the script
+•I successfully reduced the installation time by over 1 hour because I modified the script.
 __________________________________________________

 ### Tech stack